Icon for gfsd IntelliJ IDEA

 Best practices for structuring your folders in a Spring Boot project

-In this post, we dive into the various aspects of creating a folder structure for your Spring Boot projects that is logical and easy to navigate for other members of your team.
+This post covers the various aspects of creating a folder structure for your Spring Boot projects that is logical and easy to navigate for other members of your team.

-In a collaborative development environment, keeping an organized and consistent folder structure is crucial so that any team member can navigate any part of the project without problems.
+When working with a team on a Spring Boot (or any) project, keeping an organized and consistent folder structure is crucial so that any team member can navigate any part of the project without problems.
+In this post, we’ll cover some of the key best practices for organizing folders in your Spring Boot projects.

 Key principles of organizing Spring Boot projects